eliaskousk/parallella-riscv/README.md

 ```

 Building the RISC-V emulator is NOT necessary to build the FPGA bitstream or the RISC-V Toolchain (see above).

+Do not attempt to generate a new rocket-core with the latest rocket-chip upstream since the UCB guys have replaced
+the HTIF port (Host I/O interface) with a new Debug port.
+This means that their AXI -> HTIF adapter needs to be
+rewritten for AXI -> Debug if one wants to use a latest rocket-core inside Zynq.
+This repo has a core generated with
+an older rocket-chip version from May 2016 so hopefully this will work fine for now.
+You can of-course regenerate one
+yourself using an earlier than June 23rd 2016 where HTIF was removed.

 ### Build the RISC-V Emulator (Optional)